danitns/IntroductionToRobotics/README.md

 ## Homework 3
 **Task**: This assignment involves simulating a 3-floor elevator control system using LEDs, buttons, and a buzzer with Arduino.
 Go to [solution](./Homework3/README.md).

+## Homework 4
+**Task**: You will use the joystick to control the position of the segment and ”draw” on the display.
+The movement between segments should be natural, meaning they should jump from the current position only to neighbors, but without passing through ”walls”.
+Go to [solution]